Architecture (ARCH) 655

 - Unit 10: Field-based Construction Administration

-- Apply various management techniques to the successful operation of an architecture practice, which include marketing, financial planning and accounting, risk management, and quality management.
+- Apply various management techniques to the successful operation of an architecture practice, including marketing, financial planning and accounting, risk management, and quality management.

 - Determine appropriate fees for a specific project and prepare client-architect agreements.